 However hard things get, help is just one phone call away.

-Our experienced team at Help4addiction are always on hand to offer you the most personal and cost-effective options available for addiction treatment.
+Our experienced team at Help4addiction are always on hand to offer you the most personal and cost-effective options available for Alcohol and Drug addiction treatment.
 We provide free and independent advice on a wide range of treatment options and can assist with detailed information on rehabilitation centres for alcohol addiction, drug addiction and behavioural addiction.
-We have treatment centres across the UK, South Africa, Thailand and around Europe so can organise rehab programs around the world.
+We have rehab treatment centres across the UK, South Africa, Thailand and around Europe so can organise rehab programs around the world.

 Help4Addiction don’t just stop at rehab, we can assist in outpatient and online treatment options too.
 We have strong relationships with clinics and specialists around the world enabling us to provide a comprehensive and successfully proven service.

 We understand mental wellbeing can play a huge part in an addict’s life, including; depression, anxiety and stress.
 Our aim is to help find the support needed to target the cause of addiction and overcome it.

 Our latest review on BBC radio 5 Live